-Respondent shall have the treating psychotherapist submit quarterly status reports to the Board or its designee.
-The Board or its designee may require Respondent to undergo psychiatric evaluations by a Board-appointed board certified psychiatrist.
+The psychotherapist shall consider any information provided by the Board or its designee pertinent.

+evaluations by a Board-appointed board certified psychiatrist.
 If, prior to the completion of probation, Respondent is found to be mentally unfit to resume the practice of medicine without restrictions, the Board shall retain continuing jurisdiction over Respondent's license and the period of probation shall be extended until the Board determines that Respondent is mentally fit to resume the practice of medicine without restrictions.